MarleenHaddad/CodingExercise/README.md

 For more clarification you can see this video https://www.youtube.com/watch?v=3G5ghyis_N8

  Note : Because it is ASP.Net web site I used freeasphosting.net web site to host it not Heroku.
+You can check the site on  http://marleenhaddad.freeasphost.net/

-# Assumptionsabout the API
+# Assumptions about the API
  I assumed that the structure of the API is like this :
- Root object have three vairables  :
+ - Root object have three vairables  :
   - Offer Info
   - UserInfo
   - Offers